axiom-crypto/worldcoin-aggregation/client-circuit/README.md

 ## Configurations
 ### max proof size
-Configure max proof size (batch size of verifications) by choosing between setting the `max_proofs` value in the input json, check `data/worldcoin_input.json` as an example.
+Configure max proof size (batch size of verifications) by setting the `max_proofs` value in the input json, check `data/worldcoin_input.json` as an example.
 ### config.json
 The config json will need to be adjusted for different batch sizes, mainly `k`, `lookup_bits`, `agg_params.degree`, `agg_params.lookup_bits`, `max_subqueries` (=3*max_proofs), `max_output`, `core_params.max_proofs`.
 You can find existing configs in `./configs`.
 The `core_params.max_proofs` value should be consistent with the one in input json.